SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

     may be any of the :ref:`binary <binaryops>` or :ref:`bitwise binary <bitwiseops>` operations.
-The constraints on operands are the same as those for the corresponding instruction (e.g. no bitwise operations on floating-point values are allowed).
+The constraints on operands are the same as those for the corresponding instruction (e.g. no bitwise operations on floating point values are allowed).

 Other Values
 ============